 Expenses deemed unreasonable by Executive Council may not be approved or reimbursed.

+No more than one one alcoholic beverage per member, per event shall be expensed to the RPSTA unless approved by the Executive Council prior to the event.

 Claims submitted to the RPSTA should be paid promptly, usually within 30 days.